Laila Ikase

 Over the recent years, special attention has been dedicated to research on fruit quality and storage, which is influenced by the growing technologies, cultivar, fruit thinning intensity, harvest period, storage conditions.
 Within the framework of VPP-5 (2010-2014) project, guidelines on fruitlet thinning for the tested cultivars have been developed.
 Research on factors that influence fruit storage continues (SRP AgroBioRes project No. 2 (FRUIT) (2014-2020).

-In the recent years, Latvian producers are showing increased interest in apples that are suitable for cider production.
-This interest has created a necessity for finding cultivars that are suitable for this purpose and are compatible with Latvian climate conditions.
-Research has been conducted on cultivars and hybrids that are potentially suitable for making cider, on the biochemical composition of their fruits, as well as their suitability for production.
+In recent years, Latvian producers have increased interest in apples suitable for cider production.
+This interest has created a need to find cultivars that are suitable for this purpose and are compatible with Latvian climate conditions.
+Research has been conducted on cultivars and hybrids that are potentially suitable for making cider, on the biochemical composition and suitability for production.

 Different clones of many older varieties still exist.
 It is necessary to select the clones that are recommended for cultivation.
-During the testing of 9 'Baltais Dzidrais' (‘White Transparent’) clones 5 different genotypes have been identified using gene markers.
+During the testing of 9 'Baltais Dzidrais' (‘White Transparent’) clones, 5 different genotypes were identified using gene markers.
 A field trial of their productivity and fruit quality continues.

-Rootstocks are an important factor that has direct impact on the cultivar growth, productivity, fruit quality.
-Currently, 3 winter-hardy rootstocks of Finnish origin are being tested with 2 cultivars.
+Rootstocks are an important factor that has a direct impact on cultivar growth, productivity, fruit quality.
+Currently, three winter-hardy rootstocks of Finnish origin are being tested with two cultivars.
 A perspective rootstock MTT 4 has been selected.

-Based on the research results, a number of new apple cultivars have been selected and recommended for further testing in commercial and organic orchards.
-These cultivars have been promoted in lectures and publications .
+Based on the research results,several new apple cultivars have been selected and recommended for further testing in commercial and organic orchards.
+These cultivars have been promoted in lectures and publications.

 Major accomplishments: